Two models dominate early-stage company building: accelerators and venture studio funds. They look similar from the outside. They aren’t.

 Both models face hurdles in securing LP capital.
 Studio funds are 1.6x less likely to reach first close than traditional VCs, while accelerators are 2x less likely, per GovClab.
 Studios secure $700K in PACTs (15.6% of $5.8M target), while accelerators secure $1.3M (17.9% of $7.1M target).
 The dual entity model, common in studio funds, requires $20M-$50M, posing a barrier for new studios, as noted in Studio Hub.

-Holding Company vs. Dual Entity: Many studios use a holding company, leading to dilution and permanent investors, which can deter founders wary of control loss, per LinkedIn Post.
+Holding Company vs. Dual Entity: Many studios use a holding company, leading to dilution and permanent investors, which can deter founders wary of control loss.
 The dual entity model avoids studio dilution but demands significant capital.
-A second holdco offers a middle ground, isolating capital pools for tax efficiency and flexibility.
+A second holdco offers a middle ground: isolated capital pools, cleaner tax treatment, and more flexibility for strategic investors.

 **Accelerator Simplicity: **Accelerators typically operate without complex fund structures, relying on direct investments or partnerships, making them easier to launch but less scalable for building multiple startups.